oneeve8/kobble-data/content/Information.md

 I. Spherical or Flat?
 II.
 Spinning or Stationary?
 III.
-Has Distant Celestials or Close Celestials?
+Has distant celestials or close celestials?
 IV.
 Is open or enclosed?
 V. Is infinite or limited?
 VI.
 Is created by an intelligence or a cosmic accident?